-B. Private Events and Dispositions: The concept of aesthetics has historically connected the external reality of paint applied to wet, heavy cold pressed watercolor paper, with the resulting visual impressions, cognitive reactions, emotions, and perhaps critical judgments about those externally witnessed creations.
+Private Events and Dispositions

+The concept of aesthetics has historically connected the external reality of paint applied to wet, heavy cold pressed watercolor paper, with the resulting visual impressions, cognitive reactions, emotions, and perhaps critical judgments about those externally witnessed creations.
 As Mechner points out, aesthetic reactions to pieces of art or music are often emotional and sometimes cognitively grounded, but may be difficult to describe verbally.
 Gilbert Ryle (1949, p.
-39) reminded us that “As the human body is a complex organised unit, so the human mind must be another complex organised unit, though one made of a different sort of stuff and with a different sort of structure.”
+39) reminded us that “[a]s the human body is a complex organised unit, so the human mind must be another complex organised unit, though one made of a different sort of stuff and with a different sort of structure.”